formkit/docs-content/essentials/forms.md

 ## Error handling

-With FormKit adding front end validation to your form is easy — but what about errors produced by your backend framework, or ones you want to manually assign?
+With FormKit, adding front end validation to your form is easy — but what about errors produced by your backend framework, or ones you want to manually assign?
 There are two types of errors you can assign to a form:

-- Form errors.
-These are displayed at the bottom of the form above the submit button.
-An example would be a global message like "Sorry our server isn’t working right now”.
+- Form errors — These are displayed at the bottom of the form above the submit button.
+An example would be a global message like "Sorry, our server isn’t working right now”.
-- Input errors.
-Errors to be placed on specific inputs within your form, typically these are validation errors from your backend, like "Sorry this username is already taken".
+- Input errors — Errors to be placed on specific inputs within your form, typically these are validation errors from your backend, like "Sorry, this username is already taken".

 ### Form errors